Organized by the novel they appear in.

 - It should surprise no one that the goddess of the planting season is a gardener of more than just plants...

 - Nature Spirit: As the Son is heralded by animals, she is heralded by plants, especially flowers in bloom.

 - War God: Her Order is much like the Son's, but turned inward; it pursues bandits, hunts down murderers, investigates crime, roots out corruption and defends those who can't defend themselves (such as, for example, maidens who are not trained in combat — hence their patron deity).
 Those who pledge themselves to the Daughter in this regard are fewer than the followers of the Son, but what they lack in numbers they make for with a certain romantic dedication.

 - Dragged Off to Hell: When demons escape his hell, this is the fate that ultimately finds them — and the souls of those unwise enough to entangle themselves in such forces tend to go with them.

 - For Want of a Nail: When a nail is needed, it's his job to provide it.

 - Love God: Specifically, homosexual love (or perhaps any form of romantic attraction that doesn't conform to the traditional sort).
 Not coincidentally, nations that revile the Bastard tend also to regard homosexuality as heretical.

-- Odd Job God: "All things out of season" covers everything from Foundling Hospitals to Executioners.
+- Odd Job God: "All things out of season" covers everything from Foundling Hospitals to Executioners and those they execute.